Code-Institute-Submissions/Childrens-Memory-game/README.md

 * Timer Counts down from 100 seconds to let you know your remaining time before GAME over
 * Flips keeps tracks of how many cards you have flipped
 * Hover over card back and the question mark grows to let you know what card you are about to click
-* Cards flip over to reveal eight pairs of matching animal cards the do an animation when match and turn back over when they are not matched
+* Cards flip over to reveal eight pairs of matching animal cards the do an animation when matched and turn back over when they are not matched
-* Game OVER or You WON! revealed at the end depending on whether you win thje game or not and an option to restart the game
+* Game OVER or You WON! revealed at the end depending on whether you win the game or not and an option to restart the game